 For more than 25 years, Wooster’s AMRE program has been giving students the opportunity to apply classroom learning in the role of business and organizational consultants.
 Over an eight-week period in the summertime, students are paired with local clients to research an issue, thus taking their liberal arts education into a real-world setting.
 This helps students determine professional interests and develop professional skills, while potentially benefitting clients with an analytic-based solution at a low cost.

-Pictured (L to R): Professor John Ramsey, Cameron Maneese ’78, Maggie Dougherty, Halen Gifford, Assistant Professor Brooke Krause, and AMRE Program Coordinator Vikki Briggs
+Pictured (left-to-right): Professor John Ramsey, Cameron Maneese ’78, Maggie Dougherty, Halen Gifford, Assistant Professor Brooke Krause, and AMRE Program Coordinator Vikki Briggs.